centreon/centreon-documentation/en/administration/centreon-ha/acceptance-guide.md

      snmptrapd  (systemd:snmptrapd):    Started @CENTRAL_SLAVE_NAME@
 ```

-Then, launch the constraints cleaning command in case you have:
+Then, run the constraint cleanup command in case you have `Location Constraints`:

 ```bash
 pcs resource clear centreon